-The school will use the national attendance codes to ensure attendance and absence are monitored and recorded in a consistent way.
+The school will use the national attendance codes set out in Regulation 10 of The School Attendance (Pupil Registration) (England) Regulations 2024_to ensure attendance and absence are monitored and recorded in a consistent way.
 The following codes will be used:

-- # = Planned whole school closure - / = Present in the morning - \ = Present in the afternoon - L = Late arrival before the register has closed - C = Leave of absence for exceptional circumstance - C1 = Leave of absence granted by the school for the purpose of participating in a regulated performance or undertaking regulated employment abroad - C2 = Leave of absence for a compulsory school age pupil subject to a parttime timetable - E = Suspended or permanently excluded but no alternative provision made - I = Illness (not medical or dental appointment) - M = Medical or dental appointments - R = Religious observance - S = Leave of absence for the purpose of studying for a public examination - T = Parent travelling for occupational purposes - G = Unauthorised holiday - N = Reason not yet provided - O = Unauthorised absence - U = Arrived after registration closed - D = Dual registered at another school - B = Attending any other approved educational activity - J1 = Leave of absence for the purpose of attending an interview for employment or for admission to another educational institution - K = Attending education provision arranged by the LA
+- # = planned whole or partial school closure

+- / = Present in the morning

+- \ = Present in the afternoon

+- L = Late arrival before the register has closed

+- C = Leave of absence granted by the school for exceptional circumstances

+- S = Study leave

+- C1 = Leave of absence for participating in a regulated performance or employment abroad

+- C2 = Leave of absence for part-time pupils

+- E = Suspended or permanently excluded but no alternative provision made

+- J1 = Leave of absence for job or education interviews

+- I = Illness

+- M = Medical or dental appointments

+- K = Attending provision arranged by the LA

+- R = Religious observance

+- B = Off-site education activity

+- G = Unauthorised holiday

+- = Unauthorised absence

+- U = Arrived after registration closed

+- N = Reason not yet provided

+- X = Not required to be in school

+- T = Traveller absence

-- P = Participating in a supervised sporting activity - Q = Unable to attend the school because of a lack of access arrangements - V = Educational visit or trip - W = Work experience - X = Non-compulsory school age pupil not required to attend school - Y1 = Unable to attend due to transport normally provided not being available
+- Q = Absent due to a lack of access arrangements or due to the pupil having to attend a school that does not qualify for travel arrangements and is more than walking distance from where they live.

+- V = Educational visit or trip

+- P = Participating in a supervised sporting activity, with supervision being physically provided by an appropriately trained and knowledgeable person

+- D = Dual registered at another educational establishment

+- W = Attending work experience

+- Y1 = Absent due to their regular transport not being available

-- Y2 = Unable to attend due to widespread disruption to travel - Y3 = Unable to attend due to part of the school premises being closed - Y4 = Unable to attend due to the whole school site being unexpectedly closed - Y5 = Unable to attend as pupil is in criminal justice detention - Y6 = Unable to attend in accordance with public health guidance or law - Y7 = Unable to attend because of any other unavoidable cause - Z = Prospective pupil not on admission register
+- Y2 = Absent due to travel disruption

+- Y3 = Absent due to part of the school premises being closed

+- Y4 = Absent due to the school site being closed

+- Y5 = Absent due to being in criminal justice detention

+- Y6 = Absent due to public health guidance or law, despite the pupil being well enough to attend - Y7 = Absent due to any other unavoidable cause, the nature of which must be documented by the school. - Z = Pupil not on admission register